josevnz/influxdb/TUTORIAL.md

-# Analyzing time series data with Python and Influxdb
+# Analyzing time series data with Python and Influxdb, using public domain datasets

 These days you get time series data from multiple sources; you may also argue than using a traditional relational database may not work well with this data because of the following:

 * Every datasource requires a custom schema; This means you need to spend more time deciding how to store your data, and if there are changes on the underlying data source then you may have to alter your table schemas
 * A traditional relational database doesn't expire the data; For most time series data you may only want to keep a certain window and then discard the rest automatically
-* New contenders in this are have optimized their storage format to make it fast for multiple clients to write data, and also to read the latest data; you may recall how relational databases worry much more about data duplicates, row lock contention.
+* New contenders in this are had optimized their storage format to make it fast for multiple clients to write data, and also to read the latest data; you may recall how relational databases worry much more about data duplicates, row lock contention.

 In this tutorial I will show you how to use Influxdb; In particular I like it because it offers integration with other tools out of the box (like [Grafana](https://grafana.com/docs/grafana/latest/getting-started/get-started-grafana-influxdb/), [Python3](https://github.com/influxdata/influxdb-client-python)) and it has a powerful yet simple language to run queries called flux.